 The above Figure 6.10.3-1 shows how the non-3GPP access path of an MA PDU Session is switched to another Non-3GPP access path.

 0. The UE is registered over untrusted non-3GPP access and established MA PDU Session.
-The UE may be registered over 3GPP access

-Editor's note: Whether and how the UE can be aware that the network supports non-3GPP access path switching for MA PDU Session is FFS.
+The UE may be registered over 3GPP access.
+During registration procedure over non-3GPP access, the UE includes its capability of non-3GPP path switching in the Registration Request message and the AMF informs to UE whether the network supports non-3GPP access path switching for MA PDU Session.

 1. The UE determines that the existing non-3GPP access path of the MA PDU Session needs to be changed to trusted non-3GPP access.

 2. In the Registration Request message, the UE includes ATSSS path switching indication and List Of PDU Sessions To Be Activated.
 ATSSS path switching indication indicates that this request is for the registration for the second non-3GPP access path via target non-3GPP access network (the trusted non-3GPP access in this case).
 List Of PDU Sessions To Be Activated includes the PDU Session ID of the MA PDU Session.

 The same AMF is selected using GUAMI provided by the UE.
 If the AMF supports non-3GPP access path switching for MA PDU Session, the AMF determines whether this request is for registration over the second non-3GPP access path of the established MA PDU Session.
-AMF determines RAT Type of trusted non-3GPP access (as defined in clause 5.3.2.3 of TS 23.501 [2]), and checks if it is different with that of the existing non-3GPP access path of the MA PDU Session.

-3. The AMF verifies whether the ATSSS path switching is supported for the UE from the subscription data.
+AMF determines RAT Type of trusted non-3GPP access (as defined in clause 5.3.2.3 of TS 23.501 [2]), and checks if it is different with that of the existing non-3GPP access path of the MA PDU Session.3 The AMF invokes the Nsmf_PDUSession_UpdateSMContext Request which includes the ATSSS path switching indication, PDU Session ID of the MA PDU Session, Target RAT Type (e.g. trusted W-LAN), and Source RAT Type (e.g. untrusted non-3GPP).4.
+The SMF sends the Nsmf_PDUSession_UpdateSMContext Response which includes Access Path Switching Lifetime Value.

-Editor's note: If the AMF can verify whether the UE is allowed to register over two non-3GPP accesses for non-3GPP access path switching for the MA PDU Session based on capability information provided by the UE, instead of checking subscription data, is FFS.

-4. The AMF invokes the Nsmf_PDUSession_UpdateSMContext Request which includes the ATSSS path switching indication, PDU Session ID of the MA PDU Session, Target RAT Type (e.g. trusted W-LAN), and Source RAT Type (e.g. untrusted non-3GPP).

-5. The SMF sends the Nsmf_PDUSession_UpdateSMContext Response which includes Access Path Switching Lifetime Value.
 The Access Path Switching Lifetime Value indicates how long the SMF will accept the MA PDU Session Establishment request over the second non-3GPP access path.
 The SMF starts a timer corresponding to the Access Path Switching Lifetime Value, and if the SMF does not receive any successful Nsmf_PDUSession_UpdateSMContext Request including AN Tunnel Info over the target non-3GPP access before expiry of this timer, the SMF maintains the source non-3GPP access path.

-Editor's note: It is FFS whether the Access Path Switching Lifetime is provided by SMF to AMF or whether it is determined by the AMF itself.
-When determined by AMF, the Access Path Switching Lifetime indicates how long the AMF can maintain two simultaneous registrations over non-3GPP access for the UE.

-6. The AMF sends Registration Accept which includes Access Path Switching Timer.
+5. The AMF sends Registration Accept which includes Access Path Switching Timer.
 The AMF starts De-registration timer corresponding to the Access Path Switching Timer.
 The AMF can decide Access Path Switching Timer as longer value than Access Path Switching Lifetime Value received from the SMF in step 5, to avoid triggering the de-registration before the MA PDU Session Establishment over the second non-3GPP access path is finished.